 The CNP Parent Resource Library consolidates findings on how dietary intake patterns influence the child and adolescent populations.
 Within today’s Westernized dietary landscape, the “eat your broccoli — it’s good for you!” approach isn’t working.

 More sophisticated tools are needed to surmount the new dietary landscape, and to help kids make choices more supportive of their mood, behavior and mental health.
 That’s why CNP is creating innovative curriculum in Nutritional Psychology for children and adolescents – to help them develop a more internalized awareness of how the foods they eat (their daily dietary intake patterns) impact the way they think, feel and behave.

-If you are a parent working to understand how food is impacting your child’s mental well-being, we invite you to use the CNP Resource Library to keep up with what’s being discovered around the world.
-For information on how diet affects our special needs youth, visit the CNP Neurodevelopmental Resource Library page.
+If you are a parent working to understand how food is impacting your child’s mental health, behavior, and well-being, we invite you to use our Parent Resource Library to keep up with what’s being discovered around the world.
+For information on how diet affects children with special neurodevelopmental needs, visit the CNP Neurodevelopmental Resource Library page.

 Researchers found that 98 percent of toddlers and 60 percent of infants consumed added sugar in sweetened drinks, baked goods and snacksREAD MORE

 When it comes to kids' diets, having to stay at home might have some advantages says dietitian Audrey KoltunREAD MORE

 American toddlers are more likely to eat french fries than green vegetables on any given day, according to a new national survey on children's eating habits.READ MORE

 The problem has been blamed, at least in part, for the deteriorating diets of American youth.READ MORE

 The CDC Guide to Strategies to Increase the Consumption of Fruits and VegetablesREAD MORE